FAFSA Simplification Changes are Coming!

 Course Program of Study (CPoS) works in conjunction with the student’s Degree Works audit.
 Therefore, it is important for advisors and students to refer to Degree Works located on the student tab of myMU.
 Requirements are based on the catalog year in effect when the student officially entered their program of study (when the major was officially declared at the time of admission to the University or a change of major was filed with the academic college).

 Please review your academic program in DegreeWorks and or the academic map for your selected major.
 Academic Maps are available at https://www.marshall.edu/advising/curricular-resources/ and instructions are included on that page to determine your catalog year and the appropriate course list for your program.
 The Undergraduate Catalog is available at www.marshall.edu/catalog.
 If one or more of your courses does not meet a degree requirement, you should make a schedule adjustment.
+If you believe the course for which you are enrolled should count towards your degree requirement, please contact your advisor.
 If you have a hold or you are uncertain about making a schedule adjustment, please contact your academic advisor.
 Your academic advisor is listed in DegreeWorks and myMU and includes a link for email.

 The opportunity to adjust your schedule ends at the end of the first week of class.